dragonfly-xyz/useful-solidity-patterns/patterns/error-handling/README.md

 ## Handling Reverts

 As illustrated earlier, when making a vanilla call through solidity, the compiler will generate code that bubbles up any revert, meaning your function that made the failing call will immediately also revert in response.
-This revert data is bubbled up unmolested (e.g., no stack trace will be generated), so usually there is no easy way to identify which underlying call the revert originated from while on-chain.

 Now let's look at ways to avoid this default behavior and eventually respond to a revert instead of just giving up 😛.

 ### `try` + `catch`

 Solidity `0.6.0` introduced the `try`/`catch` contstruct which lets you handle call reverts with syntax familiar to other languages.
-Unlike other, visually similar languages, Solidity's `try`/`catch` only wraps *a single external call*, which immediately follows the `try` keyword.
+Unlike visually similar languages, Solidity's `try`/`catch` only wraps *a single external call*, which immediately follows the `try` keyword.

 ```solidity
 try someContract.someFunction(arg1, arg2) returns (uint256 someResult) {